 Marketo is a full-fledged advanced marketing automation software designed for large companies in general.
 The software comes with lead generation and management tools and offers integration with many popular CRM and CMS.
 From email marketing and campaign management to social media marketing, Marketo has a solution for every enterprise need.
 When it comes to pricing Marketo is on the higher end of the scale.
 Marketo starts at 895$/mo and it’s complete package costs 3195$/mo.
 It is suitable for medium to big companies but is not usually affordable for small companies.

 Infusionsoft is another all in one marketing automation software minus the CMS facility.
 Both Infusionsoft and HubSpot promise similar packages and pricing.
 Infusionsoft also starts at 199$/mo and its complete package costs just 299$/mo which sounds like a steal deal.
 Where Infusionsoft gets irritating is the compulsion to buy their Kickstarter package which costs 999$ at least.
-Spending this kind of amount in just the beginning of the purchase feels really cringy.
-It is a great buy if you want a cheap software that handles all your marketing needs at a beginner level.
+Spending this kind of amount at just the beginning of the purchase feels really unreasonable.
+It is a great buy if you want cheap software that handles all your marketing needs at a beginner level.
 But you will have to trust them with their one-time costs which sounds way too much.

 Good luck with your marketing!!